Following are our 2014-2015 Board of Directors----

 Ms. Reimann is a Shareholder and Director at Willingham Coté, P.C. in East Lansing.
 She is a member of the firm’s Business and Corporate Law Group.
 Ms. Reimann is also a Certified Public Accountant.
 In 2007, Ms. Reimann was instrumental in starting a Friends of Legal Aid campaign for our Lansing office.

 Ms. Scarnecchia was appointed by the Washtenaw County Bar Association.
-Ms. Scarnecchia is Vice President and General Counsel of the University of Michigan.
-In 2003, she became the dean of the University of New Mexico School of Law.
-Prior to serving as dean, Ms. Scarnecchia was Associate Dean for Clinical Affairs at the University of Michigan Law School where she taught in the Child Advocacy Law Clinic.
+Ms. Scarnecchia is a Clinical Professor of Law in the Human Trafficking Law Clinic at the University of Michigan Law School.
+Previously, Ms. Scarnecchia served as Vice President and General Counsel of the University of Michigan, as dean of the University of New Mexico School of Law and as Associate Dean for Clinical Affairs at the University of Michigan Law School where she taught in the Child Advocacy Law Clinic.

 Mary Kay Scullion